amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

       reshape when NPULimitationCheck is True.
 The default is False.
    -  **AdjustBiasScale**: (Boolean) If True, adjust the bias scale equal to activation scale multiply by weights scale.
 The default is True.
+   -  **TensorsRangeFile**: (None or String) This parameter is used to manage tensor range information, and it should has a ".json" suffix because this file will be save in that format.
+      When set to None, the tensor ranges will be calculated from scratch and will not be saved.
+      If set to a string representing a file path, and the file does not exist, the tensor range information will be computed and saved to that file.
+If the file already exists, the tensor range information will be loaded from it and will not be recalculated.
+This file can help to save the calibration time when to rerun FastFinetune algorithm or to reproduce some calibrated models.
+The default value is None.
    -  **BFPAttributes**: (Dictionary) A parameter used to specify the attributes for BFP quantization nodes.